 Be prepared to haul hazardous waste as a liquid hauling driver.
-Salary starts out around $37,000, and the job requires a special endorsement under the CDL license in order to travel with hazardous materials.
+The job requires a special endorsement under the CDL license in order to travel with hazardous materials.
 The federal government, under the Patriot Act, requires the driver to go through a security threat assessment due to the nature of the materials he or she will be hauling.
 The driver also needs to have a clean record and no felony convictions including espionage, treason, or any other crimes against humanity.

 Ice Road Trucking (IRT)

 Hey, there’s even a reality show about this type of trucking.
 As seen on TV, ice road trucking can be dangerous, but it pays well.
-Some drivers get paid $120,000, and that’s just for working a couple months per year.
-But, they face extreme conditions such as sub-zero temperatures, whiteouts, and crazy, insane road conditions.
+Drivers face extreme conditions such as sub-zero temperatures, whiteouts, and crazy, insane road conditions.
 It can take a while to become an IRT: There are so many applicants, and jobs fill quickly.
 Patience is a virtue—persistence pays off.
 There is no special training involved with becoming an ice road trucker.

 Over the Road (OTR) Trucking

-OTR truckers can earn over $70,000 plus bonuses annually.
-They travel long distances, work a ton of hours, and are away from home a lot.
+OTR Drivers travel long distances, work a ton of hours, and are away from home a lot.
 OTR trucking is considered one of the best trucking jobs.
 However, drivers must understand that for most of the year, their trucks are their homes: Great personal sacrifices must be made.
 They deliver freight throughout the United States and even into Canada.

 Specialty Car Hauler